-Konica Minolta Introduces AccurioPress C14000 Series High-Volume Production Presses
+Konica Minolta Introduces AccurioPress C14000 Series High-volume Production Presses

 Konica Minolta’s IQ-501 Intelligent Quality Optimizer’s enhanced auto inspection options offer expanded inspection performance, verifying print quality and now detecting streaks and spots as well as blemishes.
 The high-quality prints mean maximum stability even during long-run jobs, while better registration and quality increases total usable print volume.
 The new presses offer a highly reliable duty cycle of 2.5 million, up from 1.8 million with the AccurioPress C6100, with double the toner capacity of earlier models.

-“The IQ-501 truly sets Konica Minolta presses apart from other devices on the market,” adds Bussolaro.
-“The colour consistency these units offer is second to none.
-When this functionality is paired with the device’s ability to identify image defects, printers can see major improvements to their productivity, profitability, turnaround time, and – most importantly – customer satisfaction.”
+“The IQ-501 is a differentiator for us,” adds Kern.
+“The ability not only to maintain extremely high color consistency, but to identify image defects can improve productivity, profitability, turnaround time and customer satisfaction for printers in today’s competitive, ever-evolving market for print.”

-These new additions to Konica Minolta’s toner-based production lineup, along with its AccurioJet KM-1 B2 sheetfed inkjet press, AccurioWide 160 digital wide format printer, AccurioLabel 190 label press and range of MGI digital embellishment products allow the company to offer printers of all types innovative solutions to broaden their customer base and capture more high-value print opportunities.
+These new additions to Konica Minolta’s toner-based production lineup, along with its AccurioJet KM-1 B2 sheetfed inkjet press, WEBJet 200/100D – a web-fed digital inkjet press, AccurioLabel 230 label press and range of MGI digital embellishment products allow the company to offer printers of all types innovative solutions to broaden their customer base and capture more high-value print opportunities.

 Learn more about the new AccurioPress C14000 and C12000 here.